GohuHQ/anyblok-pyramid-rest-api/doc/source/memento.rst

 Memento
 =======

-Some example, come from the bloks test
+Some examples can be found into bloks test

 .. note::

-    The authentification will be not explain here, because the authentification and authorization come from **anyblok_pyramid**
+    The authentification will not be explained here, because the authentification and authorization are used for **anyblok_pyramid**

-    For the authorization the name of the resource is defined by the attribute ``resource_name`` or ``model``
+    For the authorization, the name of the resource is defined by the attribute ``resource_name`` or ``model``

 The querystring